Creative Writing: Starting to Write

 Learning and teaching

-The module will be delivered through 10 two-hour sessions, made up of lectures, class discussions, small group work and workshops.
-Class sessions will be supplemented by resources available to you via Learning Central.
+The module will be delivered through ten 2-hour sessions, made up of lectures, class discussions, small group work and workshops.
+Class sessions will be supplemented by resources available to students via Learning Central.

 Coursework and assessment